kevinrodbe/library/content/03-content-negotiation.md

 end
 ```

-As we'll see later (or not?), a custom Media Type also allows us add Hypermedia capabilities to our response.

 ## A better way

 While tweaking the URI allows for quickly switching between media types, and even helps with exploring the API from our browser, this strategy should be avoided.